 - To prepare for entry into an occupation

 - To provide cultural awareness

 - To provide self-improvement opportunities

-The broad areas of Continuing Education are College and Career Readiness, Career Readiness Certification, Business & Industry Services, Health Occupations, Hispanic/Latino Initiatives, Human Resources Development, Public Safety Programs, the Small Business Center, Special Programs, and the Workforce Development and Training Center.
+The broad areas of Continuing Education are College and Career Readiness, Career Readiness Certification, Business & Industry Services, Health Occupations, Hispanic/Latino Initiatives, Human Resources Development, Public Safety Programs, the Small Business Center, Special Programs, and the NCWorks Career Center.

 Requests and suggestions for new courses are always welcome!

 Students may register for Continuing Education courses using one of the following methods: